seasalt-ai/newweb/content/blog/en/82-SeaChat-vs-IBM-Watson-NLU.md

 ---
-title: "Elevate Your Chat Experience: Why SeaChat Surpasses IBM Watson NLU"
+title: "Elevate Your Chat Experience: Why SeaChat Surpa..."
-metatitle: "Elevate Your Chat Experience: Why SeaChat Surpasses IBM Watson NLU"
+metatitle: "Elevate Your Chat Experience: Why SeaChat Surpa..."
-date: 2024-04-02T00:22:19-07:00
+date: "2024-04-02T00:22:19-07:00"
-lastmod: 2024-04-03T00:22:19-07:00
+lastmod: "2024-04-03T00:22:19-07:00"
-modified_date: 2024-12-19T10:30:00-07:00
+modified_date: "2024-12-19T10:30:00-07:00"
-draft: false
+draft: "false"
-author: Xuchen Yao
+author: "Xuchen Yao"
-description: In the conversational AI field, IBM Watson NLU was popular, but SeaChat based on large language models (LLMs) can overcome limitations and create more natural and fluid conversation experiences.
+description: "In the conversational AI field, IBM Watson NLU was popular, but SeaChat based on large language m..."
-weight: 1
+weight: "1"
-tags: ["SeaChat", "AI Tools", "Large Language Models", "NLU"]
+tags:
-image: /images/blog/80-SeaChat-vs-IBM-Watson-NLU/blog-banner.png
+image: "/images/blog/80-SeaChat-vs-IBM-Watson-NLU/blog-banner.png"
 canonicalURL: "/zh/blog/seachat-vs-ibm-watson-nlu/"
 url: "/zh/blog/seachat-vs-ibm-watson-nlu/"
-summary: 'Does your chatbot feel repetitive and unnatural?
-Do you want to provide your customers with a more natural chat experience?
-Then it's time to look at SeaChat, a powerful AI assistant product built on large language models (LLMs).
-While [IBM Watson NLU](https://www.ibm.com/products/natural-language-understanding) has been a reliable tool for text analysis, [SeaChat](https://chat.seasalt.ai/?utm_source=blog) offers a revolutionary approach to conversational AI, leaving traditional NLU engines far behind.'
+summary: "Does your chatbot feel repetitive and unnatural?
+Do you want to provide your ..."
 ---

 Does your chatbot feel repetitive and unnatural?
 Do you want to provide your customers with a more natural chat experience?
 Then it's time to look at SeaChat, a powerful AI assistant product built on large language models (LLMs).
 While [IBM Watson NLU](https://www.ibm.com/products/natural-language-understanding) has been a reliable tool for text analysis, [SeaChat](https://chat.seasalt.ai/?utm_source=blog) offers a revolutionary approach to conversational AI, leaving traditional NLU engines far behind.